lamastex/spark-trend-calculus/README.md

 +-----+--------------------+-----+
 ```

-My hypothesis is that there might be something on the news that could have explained those trend reversals.
+My hypothesis is the following:
+- *There might be a breaking news event captured on Gdelt that could have explained those trend reversals*

 ![BRENT2](/images/brent_H_L.png)

 ## Inference

-The rest is pure theory here, as I'm realistically not able to progress much further in the remaining 20mn, but here is my idea:
+The rest is pure theory here, as I'm not able to progress much further in the remaining 20mn, but here is my idea:

-- Enrich our initial data set with the reversals detected from the BRENT series
+- Enrich my initial data with the trend reversals detected from the BRENT series
-- Retrieve all the articles I scraped for most of the breaking news articles about oil and gas
+- Retrieve all the articles I scraped from most of the breaking news articles
-- Hopefully the dates just work fine, I know plenty of articles that could have cause the market to rise or fall
+- Hopefully the dates just work fine, I now have plenty of articles that could have caused the market to rise or fall
-- I deduplicate those articles, group them into "stories" (i.e. covered by many articles) and find out the one that is contextually close
+- I deduplicate those articles, group them into "stories" (i.e. covered by many articles) and find out the ones that are contextually close to Person, Organisation, Theme, etc.
 - Thanks to GKG (though I could extract those from a simple NER tagger), I know who is mentioned in those stories
 - I know who's connected to who, and who's dealing with what market
 - I know the influence an event may have in a community
-- I should be able to build a labeled data set to train a simple classifier (I'd say Naive Bayes here).
+- I should be able to build a labeled data set in order to train a simple classifier.

+## Conclusion

-I will know what event happened in what country, what was the impact in what community, and will predict the positive or negative effect on the crude oild market.
+With enough time, I could train a computer to understand what event happened in what country,
+what was the impact in what community,
+and predict the positive or negative effect in the crude oil markets.

-By exporting my model, I can apply the same in near real time (GDELT data is published every 15mn) so that I will be able to detect rise and fall as the events unfold.
+Finally, by exporting my model, I can apply the same in near real time (GDELT data is published every 15mn)
+so that I will be able to detect rise and fall as the events unfold.

+This is my product, this is texata.ai!

 Thank you!
-Antoine